Felix-Redwood/Data-Centric-Development-Milestone-Project/README.md

 story (dynamic editing), as well as allowing them to access this information quickly via the navbar links and the search bar.
 In addition, the user can create their *own* Categories, Subcategories and Story Elements, allowing a greater degree of customisability for the user.

+The site has a minimalist design, in order to keep site use simple for the user.
+When creating this project, I experimented with the use of a large image on the main page, but instead decided to go for a text-focused design that I felt fitted a project designed around stories better.

+To stay minimalist, the site uses only one colour scheme (Black text on a white background with blue links for the main portion of the site, white text on a green background with underlined links that turn green when hovered over for the Navbar and Footer), as well as only having a few pages that are accessed via the navbar; the Homepage, the 'Elements' page, the 'Categories' page, the 'Subcategories' page and the 'Search Results' page.

 ### User Stories: